 Every sacrifice you make in page speed for cool functionality is a potential sacrifice in revenue.

 Stop the madness and implement a Tag Management System (TMS), which will give you the best of both worlds.
+There are some changes outlined here you can make to your website to improve speed and performance in addition to implementing a TMS that you may want to consider.

 Convinced a TMS is what you need?
 Contact us at Tag Inspector for help with the migration process!